-The Compensation Committee determined the performance metrics for cash incentive awards under the Cash Plan to incentivize management's focus on appropriate operational and financial objectives.
+The Compensation Committee determined the performance metrics for cash incentive awards under the Cash Plan to incentivize management's focus on appropriate operational, financial and non-financial objectives.

 - Adjusted EBITDA aligns executive compensation with Arconic's operating plan and business strategies.
-In addition, the Compensation Committee recognizes that Adjusted EBITDA is the metric most commonly used for assessing the profitability of companies in Arconic's industry. - Modified Free Cash Flow reflects the continued focus on cash generation while more closely aligning incentive compensation with Arconic's externally reported metrics.
+In addition, the Compensation Committee recognizes that Adjusted EBITDA is the metric most commonly used for assessing the profitability of companies in Arconic's industry. - Free Cash Flow reflects the continued focus on cash generation while more closely aligning incentive compensation with Arconic's externally reported metrics. - Greenhouse Gas Reduction reflects Arconic's commitment to environmental sustainability and incentivizes crossfunctional engagement in the development of a definitive strategy for reducing Arconic's greenhouse gas emissions, including externally reported goals for future periods. - Workplace diversity reflects Arconic's commitment to diversity, equity and inclusion in recruiting, developing, retaining and promoting talented employees who offer diverse perspectives.